WICG/import-maps/README.md

 #### Scope inheritance

 Scopes "inherit" from each other in an intentionally-simple manner, merging but overriding as they go.
-For example, the following package name map:
+For example, the following import map:

 ```json
 {